 \section{Related Work}

-There is not much work on using sentence embeddings as features for classification despite the pioneering work being roughly five years old \cite{Sent_emb_2018}.
+There is little work on using sentence embeddings as features for classification despite the pioneering work being five years old \cite{Sent_emb_2018}.
 STs are pretrained with the objective of maximizing the distance between semantically distinct text and minimizing the distance between text that is semantically similar in feature space.
 They are composed of a Siamese and triplet architecture that encodes text into dense vectors which can be used as features for ML.
-STs were first used to encode text for classification by \citet{Sent_tranformers_2021}, however, the authors relied on pretrained representations.
+STs were first used to embed text for classification by \citet{Sent_tranformers_2021}, however, only pretrained representations were examined.

-SetFit uses a contrastive learning paradigm from computer vision \citep{koch2015siamese} to fine-tune STs.
-The embedding model is fine-tuned with a distance-based loss function, like cosine similarity, such that examples belonging to different labels are separated in feature space.
-This approach can relatively easily and quickly train a strong, few-shot text classifier, transforming the ST from a sentence encoder to a topic encoder.
+SetFit uses a contrastive learning paradigm \citep{koch2015siamese, dong-etal-2022-cml} to optimize the ST embedding model.
+The ST is fine-tuned with a distance-based loss function, like cosine similarity, such that examples with different labels are separated in feature space.
+Input text is then encoded with the fine-tuned ST and a classifier, such as logistic regression, is trained.
+This approach creates a strong, few-shot text classification system, transforming the ST from a sentence encoder to a topic encoder.

-Most related to \LaGoNN is work done by \citet{DBLP:journals/corr/abs-2112-03254}, who showed that retrieving and concatenating text from training data and external sources, such as ConceptNet \citep{Speer_Chin_Havasi_2017} and the Wikitionary\footnote{\url{https://www.wiktionary.org/}} definition, can be viewed as a type of external attention that does not modify the architecture of the Transformer in question answering. \citet{liu-etal-2022-makes} used PLMs, including STs, and $k$-NN lookup to prepend examples that are similar to a GPT-3 query sample to aid in prompt engineering for in-context learning. \citet{wang-etal-2022-training} demonstrated that prepending and appending training data can benefit PLMs in the tasks of summarization, language modelling, machine translation, and question answering, using BM25 as their retrieval model for speed \cite{bm252, bm25}.
+Work done by \citet{DBLP:journals/corr/abs-2112-03254} showed that retrieving and concatenating text from training data and external sources, such as ConceptNet \citep{Speer_Chin_Havasi_2017} and the Wiktionary\footnote{\url{https://www.wiktionary.org/}} definition, can be viewed as a type of external attention that does not alter the architecture of the Transformer in question answering. \citet{liu-etal-2022-makes} used PLMs and $k$-NN lookup to prepend examples that are similar to a GPT-3 query, aiding in prompt engineering for in-context learning. \citet{wang-etal-2022-training} demonstrated that prepending and appending training data helps PLMs in summarization, language modelling, machine translation, and question answering, using BM25 as their retrieval model \cite{bm252, bm25}.